zeynepakay/Rakkas/_posts/2015-09-15-gleaning_design.md

 ---

 <p class="intro">
-The visual direction of  TRP is a new one to construct for me: I haven’t worked on a type design project that derives its aesthetic from a specific source before. </p>
+The visual direction of The Ruqah Project is a new one to construct for me: I haven’t worked on a type design project that directly derives its aesthetic from a specific source before. </p>

 My MATD project was nothing but an exercise in learning how to draw letters.
 As soon as I reached something that looked like a typographic ‘d’, for example, after a lot of copying and pasting and rotating, I was more or less done with that letter.
 The rest of the typeface design projects I’ve worked on as a freelancer had had their creative directions pre-determined, and I was mostly involved in expanding the character set and developing them into working fonts.